Dj-Viking/readme-generator/README.md

 ## Testing

+* To begin testing the application after installation type the command:

+<code>npm test</code>

-To begin testing the application after installation type the command: npm test | this will launch the index.js file and begin the prompting of questions for generating the readme file.
+* This will launch the index.js file and begin the prompting of questions for generating the readme file.

 ## Credits